Skip to main content

 How can I test the refresh token workflow?

-You can use the refresh-optout@example.com email address to test your token refresh workflow.
-Using this email address in a request always generates an identity response with a refresh_token that results in a logout response.
+You can use the refresh-optout@example.com email address or the +00000000002 phone number to test your token refresh workflow.
+Using either parameter value in a request always generates an identity response with a refresh_token that results in a logout response.

 The procedure is a little different depending on whether or not you are using an SDK.